 Curriculum year 7, 8 & 9 – Refining curriculum with a few new novels.
 Back to Spanish 1-4

-As a department of one, I also have to have a sustainable program for me to implement with four+ separate preps.
-For me personally, this means I can not do story units or special person interviews at all levels at the same time.
+As a department of one, I also have to have a sustainable program for me to implement with four or more separate preps.
+For me, this means I can not do story units or special person interviews at all levels at the same time.
 It is too exhausting for me and I am prone to losing my voice.

 Create a CI Curriculum – So where do you start if you are dabbling in comprehensible input and want to try something new?